 I want to extend my deepest condolences to you and your family over the death of [insert subject’s name].
 I understand that this is a difficult time for you, but I would like to give you some additional information about the care that [insert subject’s name] received before he/she died.

 When [Prefix Last Name] arrived at [participating hospital] with prolonged seizures that wouldn’t stop [Prefix last name] was entered into the KESETT Study.
 The purpose of the KESETT Study is to learn if giving two existing anti-seizure medicines together will stop seizures better than just the medicine most commonly used.
+[Prefix last name] was enrolled without their consent because they were in a life-threatening, emergent situation where it was not possible to obtain their or a family member’s permission.
+More information about this special type of research without consent can be found in the enclosed KESETT brochure.

 Short seizures are frightening but are not usually dangerous.
 Prolonged seizures that continue despite benzodiazepine medications (like Valium) are dangerous.
 No one knows the best treatment for people with prolonged seizures like this.
 In the KESETT study, everyone gets medicine for their seizure.
 Some get only the most common anti-seizure treatment, a medicine called levetiracetam (Keppra).
 Others get a combination of levetiracetam and another anti-seizure medicine called ketamine.
 Please refer to the enclosed KESETT brochure for further information about the KESETT study.